smintman/assfix/README.md

 # Prerequisites

 1. The games, Download either assassins creed 2 deluxe or assassins creed brotherhood deluxe from steam in the normal way.
-2. The scrips assume you are using proton 6.3 versions, update the script if you want to use a different version (I may make this selectable in the future)
-3. I'm unsure about different paths to where you might have steam installed so you may need to update the paths if your steam is installed in a different location.
+2. I'm unsure about different paths to where you might have steam installed so you may need to update the paths if your steam is installed in a different location.

 ## How to install